luontola/specsy/README.md

 Specsy
 ======

 Specsy is a [BDD](http://dannorth.net/introducing-bdd)-style unit-level testing framework for [Scala](http://www.scala-lang.org/).
-Specsy safely isolates mutable state and supports writing self-documenting tests/specifications.
+It safely isolates mutable state and supports writing self-documenting tests/specifications.

+Specsy has all the essential features of a unit testing framework and nothing excess.
+To illustrate Specsy's expressiveness, its public API has only three methods, but they provide functionality that requires about four printed pages of documentation (i.e. this readme file).
+Specsy even has less production code than this readme file has text.

 - Mailing list: <http://groups.google.com/group/specsy>
 - Source code: <http://github.com/orfjackal/specsy>